transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission.md

     - Use the task’s defined parameters to prompt for values (or apply defaults with `--no-interactive`).
     - Send a launch request to the selected compute provider to create a job.
   - See [this link](task-submission-cli.md) for concrete examples.

+- **AI Agent (let Claude Code or another coding agent drive the CLI)**
+  - Install the Transformer Lab agent skill so your coding agent knows how to use `lab`:

+    ```bash
+    npx skills add transformerlab/transformerlab-app --skill transformerlab-cli
+    ```

+  - Then describe what you want in natural language — e.g. _"create a task that finetunes SmolLM2 on a fake dataset using the HuggingFace library"_ followed by _"now queue this on our skypilot provider"_ — and the agent will scaffold the task, register it, and queue it for you.
+  - See [this link](task-submission-agent-skill.md) for the full walkthrough.

 ## Using your own training scripts inside tasks